 Understanding "Ego:" A Doorway in Conflict Resolution

-Elizabeth’s work focuses on the integration of psychology, spirituality and conflict resolution.
-As Elizabeth has discussed in her recent publications, these worlds come together during conflict.
+In her recent publications, Elizabeth emphasizes the way that the worlds of psychology and law come together during conflict.
 This is due to the way that issues of self and identity — also known as “face” or “ego” issues — create conflict and impede its resolution.

-Stated another way, understanding when, why and how people can learn to "let go" and compromise during conflict has practical, legal, psychological and spiritual dimensions.
+Stated another way, learning to "let go" has practical, legal, psychological and even spiritual dimensions.

 Publications and Honors

-Elizabeth's work on the psychology of mediation has been published in the Pepperdine Dispute Resolution Law Journal (2010), the International Journal of Applied Psychoanalytic Studies (2011), and mediate.com.
+Elizabeth's writings have been published in the Pepperdine Dispute Resolution Law Journal (2010), the International Journal of Applied Psychoanalytic Studies (2011), and mediate.com.

-Elizabeth teaches in many different settings.
+Elizabeth has taught privately and in many different settings.
 She has presented at the Bar Association of San Francisco, the American Bar Association, the American Group Psychotherapy Association, the Science and Nonduality Conference 2012, Boalt Hall, JFK University and other places.
 She has also led small groups for lawyers and therapists.

-In 2009, Elizabeth founded and today continues to chair the only committee within the American Bar Association that expressly includes both psychology and spirituality in its mandate.
-In that role, she organizes and facilitates meetings on topics such as meditation, forgiveness and money.
+From 2009 to 2013, Elizabeth founded and chaired a committee within the American Bar Association that expressly included both psychology and spirituality in its mandate.
+In that role, she organized meetings on topics such as meditation, forgiveness and money.